mangila/pokedex-java/backstage/README.md

 ### integration

-- PokeApi - RestClient
+- PokeApi - HTTP RestClient
 - Redis - gRPC Client
 - MongoDB - gRPC Client

 ### media-task

-- Read Stream Logs from `pokemon-name-event`
+- Read Stream Logs from `pokemon-media-event`
 - Updates the Pokémon document with the new media entry.
 - Adds a reference to the file server API for the source (TODO: Service discovery setup or hardcoding).
 - Inserts media into GridFS.

-### model
+### shared

-- Contains all struct definitions.
-- Shared domain objects.
+- Shared objects
 - Shared Proto implementations.
 - Native image reflection stuffs
 - Utility

 ### pokemon-task

+- Read Stream Logs from `pokemon-name-event`
 - Fetches data from PokeApi and cache HTTP responses in Redis
 - Updates the database with new Pokémon.
-- Runs a side effect and Stream Logs Pokémon media (images and cries) into the `pokemon-media-event`.
+- Runs a side effect and add Stream Logs (images and cries) into the `pokemon-media-event`.

 ### redis-bouncer